Justice of the peace court: Emergence of the JP Court

-Stipendary magistrates in Glasgow
+Stipendiary magistrates and summary sheriffs

-In Glasgow only, some JP courts were presided over by a legally qualified stipendiary magistrate, and these officeholders can be classed as having the same powers and responsibilities.
-However, the maximum sentence that a stipendiary magistrate may impose is twelve months imprisonment or a fine not exceeding £10,000, which is the same as that of a sheriff sitting alone.
-The option of appointing a stipendiary to a busy lay court has reportedly existed since the end of the 19th century and their powers were extended soon after their introduction to match those exercised by a sheriff dealing with summary criminal business.
-The 2007 Act, and its predecessor legislation continues to make such arrangements available.
-The Courts Reform (Scotland) Act 2014 will abolish the office of stipendiary magistrate.
+In Glasgow, some JP courts were presided over by a stipendiary magistrate, who were paid and required to be legally qualified.
+A stipendiary magistrate could impose a higher maximum sentence than a justice of the peace: up to twelve months imprisonment or a fine not exceeding £10,000, which was the same as that of a sheriff sitting alone under summary procedure.
+The option of appointing a stipendiary magistrate to a busy lay court had existed since the end of the 19th century.

+The position of stipendiary magistrate was abolished by the Courts Reform (Scotland) Act 2014, being replaced with summary sheriffs with similar powers.
+Unlike a sheriff, a summary sheriff can exercise the jurisdiction and powers of a justice of the peace.

 Remit and jurisdiction

-JP courts deal with many minor offences, including breach of the peace, minor assaults, petty theft, and offences under the Civic Government (Scotland) Act 1982.
+JP courts deal with many minor offences, including breach of the peace, assaults, petty theft, road traffic offences and offences under the Civic Government (Scotland) Act 1982.

 JP courts have the power to sentence imprisonment for any period not exceeding sixty days; a fine not exceeding level 4 on the standard scale; to find caution (in lieu of or in addition to such imprisonment or fine) for good behaviour for any period not exceeding six months and to an amount not exceeding level 4 on the standard scale; or failing payment of such fine or on failure to find such caution, to impose imprisonment in proportion to the amount of the fine, etc. They also have the power to make the same orders following conviction as the sheriff court, such as a disqualification order under section 40 of the Animal Health and Welfare (Scotland) Act 2006, and can disqualify a person from driving.
 Since these powers were enlarged in 2007, JP courts have been involved in increasingly serious cases, where their powers are considered appropriate.
 Their judgments can be appealed to the Sheriff Appeal Court, however further appeals to High Court of Justiciary can only be made on a point of law.

+Jurisdiction

+Justice of the peace courts exist in every sheriff court district in Scotland, with the exception of Lerwick, Kirkwall, Wick, Stornoway, Lochmaddy and Portree.
+The courts have jurisdiction not only in the sheriff court district they are located, but also in any sheriff court district in the wider sheriffdom.
+JPs may also grant warrants throughout the sheriffdom they are appointed to, and exercise a number of other signing powers at any place in Scotland.

+Signing duties

-Justices acting personally can have a role in signing duties, for example in granting search warrants and emergency child protection orders.
+Justices acting personally have a role in signing duties, for example in granting search warrants and emergency child protection orders, or taking sworn affidavits and making statutory declarations under oath.